-Raising puppies can be an extremely gratifying experience or it may produce disappointment and letdown.
-The following information is provided in order to increase your chances of success when caring for young puppies.
+Raising puppies can be a rewarding experience, though problems can occur along the way.
+The following information should help increase your chances of success when caring for young puppies.

-What do I do to care for the newborn puppies?
+How do I care for the newborn puppies?

-The puppies should be kept warm and should nurse frequently.
-They should be checked every few hours to ensure they are warm and well fed.
-The mother should be checked to make certain that she is producing adequate and normal-appearing milk.
+The puppies need to be kept warm and should nurse frequently.
+Check them every few hours to ensure they are warm and well-fed.
+You should also check the mother to ensure that she is producing adequate and normal-appearing milk.

-If the mother feels the puppies are in danger or if there is too much light, she may become anxious and not produce adequate milk.
+If the mother feels the puppies are in danger or that there is too much light or noise, she may become anxious and not produce adequate milk.
 Placing a sheet or cloth over the top of the box to obscure much of the light may resolve the problem.
-An enclosed box is also an excellent solution.
-Some dogs, especially first-time mothers, are more nervous than others.
-Such dogs may attempt to hide their young, even from the owner.
-Moving the puppies from place to place may endanger the puppies if they are placed in a cold or drafty location.
-Dogs with this behavior should be caged or confined in a secure, secluded area.
+An enclosed box is also a solution.
+Some dogs, especially first-time mothers, are more anxious than others, and may attempt to hide their young.
+She may continually move the puppies from place to place, which may endanger them if they are placed in a cold or drafty location.
+If your dog shows this behavior, you should cage or confine her in a secure, secluded area.
 This type of mother has also been known to kill her puppies, intentionally or inadvertently, presumably as a means of “protecting” them from danger.

 What are the signs that the puppies are not doing well and what do I do?

-Any milk replacer that is used should contain optimal levels of the omega-3 fatty acid, DHA (docosahexaenoic acid), a nutrient that is important for the development of the puppies' brains and eyes Supplemental feeding may be continued until the puppies are old enough to eat puppy food on their own.
+Any milk replacer should contain optimal levels of the omega-3 fatty acid DHA (docosahexaenoic acid), a nutrient that is important for the development of puppies' brains and eyes.
+Goat’s milk is not recommended for puppies, as it is far too low in protein and fat.
+Supplemental feeding may be continued until the puppies are old enough to eat puppy food on their own.

 If the mother does not produce milk or her milk becomes infected, the puppies will cry.
-If this occurs, an entire litter can die within 24 to 48 hours.
-Total milk replacement feeding using the mentioned products or adopting the puppies to another nursing mother is usually required.
-If replacement feeding is chosen, the feeding amounts listed on the product should be used.
-Puppies less than two weeks of age should be fed every 3-4 hours.
-Puppies two to four weeks of age do well with feedings every 6-8 hours.
+If this occurs, the entire litter could die within 24 to 48 hours.
+Total milk replacement feeding, using the mentioned products, or fostering the puppies with another nursing mother is usually required.
+If you choose replacement feeding, feed the amounts listed on the product label.
+Puppies less than two weeks old should be fed every three to four hours.
+Puppies between two and four weeks of age do well with feedings every six to eight hours.
 Weaning, as described below, should begin at three to four weeks of age.

 What should I expect from the puppies during the first few weeks of life?

-In fact, in the vast majority of cases, the pet owner should not interfere with the mother's care.
 Puppies are born with their eyes closed.
-Most puppies will begin to open their eyes within seven to fourteen days of birth.
-If there is swelling, bulging or discharge underneath the eyelids, they should be opened gently.
-A cotton ball dampened with warm water may be used to assist opening the lids.
-If the swelling is due to infection, pus will exit the open eyelids and should be examined by a veterinarian immediately.
-If the eyes have not opened within fourteen days of age, the puppy should be examined by a veterinarian.
+Most puppies open their eyes within seven to fourteen days of birth.
+If you notice swelling, bulging, or discharge under the eyelids, the eyes should be opened gently.
+A cotton ball dampened with warm water may be used to help open the lids.
+If the swelling is due to infection, you will see pus; in this case, a veterinarian should examine the puppy immediately.
+If the eyes have not opened within 14 days, the puppy should be examined by a veterinarian.

-Puppies should begin eating solid food about three-and-a-half to four-and-a-half (3½ to 4½) weeks of age.
-Initially, make gruel by mixing a milk replacer in puppy food soaked in water and place this mixture in a flat saucer.
+Puppies should begin eating solid food about 3.5 to 4.5 weeks of age.
+Initially, make gruel by mixing a milk replacer with a small amount of puppy food soaked in water; place this mixture in a flat saucer.
 The puppies' noses should be carefully dipped into the mixture two or three times per day until they begin to lap; this usually takes one to three days.
-Next, canned or dry puppy food should be placed in the milk replacer or water until it is soggy.
+Next, place canned or dry puppy food in the milk replacer or water until it is soggy.
 As the puppies lap, they will also ingest the food.
-The amount of moisture should be decreased daily until they are eating the canned or dry food with little or no moisture added (usually by four to six weeks of age).
+The amount of moisture should be decreased daily until they are eating the canned or dry food with little to no moisture added (usually by four to six weeks of age).

 I have heard of milk fever.
-What exactly is it?
+What is it?

-Eclampsia, or milk fever, is a depletion of calcium from the mother due to heavy milk production.
-It generally occurs when the puppies are three to five weeks old (just before weaning) and most often to mothers with large litters.
+Eclampsia, or milk fever, is caused by depletion of calcium in the mother due to heavy milk production.
+It generally occurs when the puppies are three to five weeks old (just before weaning) and most often in mothers of large litters.
 The mother typically has muscle spasms resulting in rigid legs, spastic movements, and heavy panting.
 This condition can be fatal in 30–60 minutes, so a veterinarian should be consulted immediately.

-Do puppies need to be fed a special diet?
+Do weaned puppies need to be fed a special diet?

-You should buy FOOD FORMULATED FOR PUPPIES.
-Adult formulations are not recommended since they do not provide optimal nutrition required for a puppy.
-Advertisements tend to promote taste, color and shape rather than nutrition, so one should be careful that these ads do not negatively influence the eventual well being of their puppy.
+You should buy food formulated for puppies.
+Adult formulations do not provide optimal nutrition for a puppy.
+Advertisements tend to promote taste, texture, and certain ingredients, rather than nutrition; it is important not to be influenced by these ads.
 Generic dog foods should be avoided.
 Table or human food is not recommended for growing puppies.
-Although the puppy may show a preference for table food, unless you follow a properly-balanced recipe developed by a veterinary nutritionist, the puppy's long term health will be compromised.
+Although the puppy may show a preference for table food, it will compromise the puppy's long-term health, unless you follow a properly balanced recipe developed by a veterinary nutritionist.

-Purchase a NAME BRAND FOOD RECOMMENDED BY YOUR VETERINARIAN.
-The diet should contain optimal levels of the omega-3 fatty acid, DHA (docosahexaenoic acid), a nutrient that is important for the development of the puppies' brains and eyes.
-It is generally a good idea to avoid generic brands of food.
-We recommend that you only buy food that has the AAFCO (American Association of Feed Control Officials) certification.
-Usually, you can find this information very easily on the food label.
-AAFCO is an organization that oversees the entire pet food industry.
-It does not endorse any particular food, but it will tell you if the food has met the minimum requirements for nutrition, which are set by the industry.
-Most of the commercial pet foods will have the AAFCO label.
-In Canada, look for foods approved by the Canadian Veterinary Medical Association (CVMA) or premium brands of food that are labeled as having undergone feeding trials.
+Discuss diet choices with your veterinarian.
+The diet should contain optimal levels of the omega-3 fatty acid DHA (docosahexaenoic acid), a nutrient that is important for the development of the puppies' brains and eyes.
+It is recommended that only food with the AAFCO (American Association of Feed Control Officials) certification is purchased.
+Usually, this label is clearly visible on the food label.
+AAFCO oversees the entire pet food industry.
+It does not endorse any food, but it indicates if the food has met the minimum requirements for nutrition, which are set by the industry.
+Most commercial pet foods have the AAFCO label.
+An ideal diet will have completed feeding trials prior to marketing their food (see handout “Feeding Growing Puppies” for more information).

-Puppies are protected against many canine diseases before and shortly after birth by passive antibody transfer from their mother.
-Some antibodies cross the placenta and enter the puppies' circulation.
-However, the majority of antibodies are provided in the mother's first milk known as colostrum.
-These "maternal antibodies" protect the puppies against the diseases to which the mother is immune during the first few weeks of life.
-This explains why it is often recommended to booster the mother's vaccinations within a few months prior to breeding.
+Puppies from a healthy mother have passive immunity to many canine diseases before and shortly after birth.
+Before birth, the mother’s antibodies cross the placenta and enter the puppies' circulation.
+Immediately after birth, the mother produces colostrum, or first milk, which is rich in maternal antibodies.
+These maternal antibodies protect the puppies against the diseases to which the mother is immune.
+This is why it is often recommended to booster the mother's vaccinations a few months before breeding.

 Although very protective, maternal antibodies last for only a few weeks; after this time, the puppy becomes susceptible to disease.
-The vaccination program should be started at about six to eight weeks of age.
-This is the age when many maternal antibodies are beginning to die and the puppy becomes susceptible to infectious disease.
+The puppy should receive its first vaccines at about six to eight weeks of age.
 Puppies should be vaccinated against canine distemper, hepatitis, parvovirus, parainfluenza virus, and rabies.
-Other vaccines are also available for certain situations, and will be discussed at the time of the first visit for vaccinations.
+To provide strong immunity, several vaccines are required to complete the puppy vaccine series, ideally with the last one at 16 weeks of age or older.
+Other vaccines, including Leptospirosis, Bordetella, Influenza, and Lyme, are also available for certain situations, and will be discussed at the first visit for vaccinations.

 Maternal antibodies are passed in the mother's milk only during the first one to three days after delivery.
-If, for any reason, the puppies do not nurse during this important period of time, their vaccinations should begin about four weeks of age, depending on likely disease exposure.
-A veterinarian can make specific recommendations for each particular situation.
+If the puppies do not nurse during this important period, their vaccinations should begin earlier than six weeks of age, depending on likely disease exposure.
+A veterinarian can make specific recommendations for each situation.

 Do all puppies have worms?